sagemath/trac_to_gh/Issue 4238.md

 # Issue 4238: option to create local .so file for .spyx modules

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4238

 Original creator: robertwb